clade/PyDAQmx/doc/usage.rst

 Example
 =======

-To consider a complete example, let's look at the Acq-IntClk.c example from the AI category (Analog In/Measure Voltage/Acq-Int Clk/Acq-IntClk.c):
+To consider a complete example, let's look at the :file:`Acq-IntClk.c` example from the AI category
+(:file:`Analog In/Measure Voltage/Acq-Int Clk/Acq-IntClk.c`):

 .. code-block:: c